ziptied/bento-supabase-sdk/README.md

 ### User Verification

-Verify a user after they click the confirmation link
+Verify a user after they click the confirmation link:

-<note> Its best to use post events from your app not get links in your email body
+[!TIP]
-this is because email applications and providors can visit get links as part of spam checks and might confirm a user</note>
+It's best to use post events from your app not get links in your email body this is because email applications and providors can visit get links as part of spam checks and might confirm a user

 ```javascript
 const response = await fetch('https://your-project.supabase.co/functions/v1/verify-user', {